Your guide to South Africa payroll

 - Set up a local entity: Offers full control over employment but involves heavy administration and long-term regulatory commitments.

-- Using international payment platforms or doing a wire transfer.
+- Using international payment platforms or wire transfers.

 - Use an Employer of Record (EOR): A quick, reliable way to manage local payroll and employment without creating a local entity.
-The EOR handles hiring, onboarding, salary payments, and tax filings as per South African labor laws.
+An EOR, like Payoneer Workforce Management, assists with onboarding, salary payments, and tax filings as per South African labor laws.

 To streamline employee management and South Africa payroll with confidence, try Payoneer Workforce Management.